 - Avoid costume contact lenses as they may decrease visual acuity, scratch the eye and cause infection.

 - Use the sidewalk.
 Your child will want to zig zag across the street when they see everyone else doing it.
 You need to be the parent like me who yells at everyone to get back on the sidewalk.

 - Watch out for drunk drivers.
 Many are coming back from a “trick or drink” party and could be impaired.

 - Make the “no eating candy until you get home” rule.
-Allows you to check the candy for open wrappers and steal your favorite treats when the child is taking his/her potty break
+Allows you to check the candy for open wrappers and dangerous things that don’t belong.
+Then steal your favorite treats when the child is taking his/her potty break

 - Teach your child to not enter a stranger’s home – even if it is in full decoration